How HDPE Milk Jugs Are Made and a Great Alternative

 If I own and operate a milk processing company, will I have to make a lot of changes to my filling operation to implement this new system?

 Actually, no!
 You see, when the clear PET milk jug was designed, it was designed PURPOSEFULLY to replace the soft, leaking HDPE milk jug.
-They are the same dimensions, so everything on the filling side stays exactly the same.
+They have similar dimensions so as to minimize any changes on the filling side.

 As we know, everyone loves to keep those crates in their basement to store their old balls of wires and other stuff we will never ever use again. ????